nervousapps/haDOCKERaddons/silabs-multiprotocol/dockerCustom/README.md

 ## TIPS

 - When restarting container with a new image, all configuration will be lost.
-In order to make a new thread network, PUT OFF ALL THREAD GEAR, form the network throught the GUI.
+In order to make a new thread network, PUT OFF ALL THREAD GEAR, form the network with same parameters throught the GUI.

 ## Pre-requirements
 - docker installed